ysoldak/MPMD/klipper/README.md

 Formula from documentation: `Current Limit = VREF × 2`

 - Turn ON the board
-- Measure V between GND pin on the driver and potentiometer (the thing you can adjust with a screwdriver) on the driver
+- Measure V between GND pin on the driver and trim pot (the thing you can adjust with a screwdriver) on the driver
-- Adjust potentiometer until voltage is approx. 0.250V, this gives current limit of 0.5A
+- Adjust trim until voltage is approx. 0.250V, this gives current limit of 0.5A

 Motors MUST NOT be hot, just slightly warm.